Movie Finding Balance: Where Comedy Cinema Actually Hits Deep

 “Comedy is the sugar that helps the medicine go down.”

-— Maya (illustrative quote based on research consensus)
+— Maya (quote based on research consensus)

 Well-timed humor can intensify emotional investment by making characters relatable and their struggles more accessible.
 When the stakes are high, a perfectly placed joke doesn’t just break the tension—it raises it, making the eventual catharsis more satisfying.